chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 ## Electrical engineering @ University of VA

 My BS is in electrical engineering, from [UVa](https://www.virginia.edu/).
 I was there to see the transition from punch cards to the new-fangled PC.
-Nuff said.
+'Nuff said.

 # *Really* old history

 For the first 5 years out of undergrad, I worked at Texas Instruments and a couple of small shops designing radio frequency (RF) circuits,  antennas, A/D systems, active filters, PLLs, DSP systems, and the like (hardcore electrical engineering stuff!).
-Nights and weekends were spent designing and building my own audio equipment (speakers, active filters, amplifiers) and writing assembly code for processors.
-At the end of this stretch I caught the physics bug and decided to go to grad school.
+Nights and weekends were spent [[Decommissioning the Beast|designing and building my own audio equipment]] (speakers, active filters, amplifiers) and writing assembly code for processors.
+At the end of this stretch I caught the physics bug (after reading the classic *Physics for Poets*), spent about a year of spare time trying to backfill my minimal physics education, and managed to get into grad school.